-marks the size of the observational frame shown on the left.
-For comparison we produced a synthetic Faraday Rotation map from the simulation and clipped it to the shape of the actual observations to give an indication of the structures resolved by such simulations.
-As the initial value of the magnetic field is arbitrary chosen, we used a linear color scale matched to the minimum/maximum values present in the individual maps.
-The dynamical range of the simulation spawns more than five orders of magnitudes in spatial dimension, and the size of the underlying box is 6 and 5 times larger than the AMR simulations presented in Dubois & Teyssier (2008) and Brüggen et al. (2005), respectively.
+added a constant, galactic foreground signal to the simulated RM map to account for the non zero mean in the observed RM map.
+The dynamical range of the simulation spans more than five orders of magnitudes in spatial dimension, and the size of the underlying box is 6 and 5 times larger than the AMR simulations presented in Dubois & Teyssier (2008) and Brüggen et al. (2005), respectively.
 Still the resolution of the underlying dark matter distribution is, respectively, 2 and 5 times better than these AMR simulations and the cluster is resolved with more than one million dark matter particles within the virial radius at the 10x resolution.
-To perform the simulation, the 10x resolution run needed ≈ 730 CPUh on an AMD Opteron cluster.
+To perform the simulation, the 10x resolution run needed \approx 730 CPUh on an AMD Opteron cluster.
 This again is demonstrating the advantages of the underlying SPH scheme in making large, cosmological zoomed simulations possible.